Wild Thing (The Troggs song): Other versions

-In 1988, comedian Sam Kinison recorded a version of the song to close out his stand-up album Have You Seen Me Lately?.
+In 1988, comedian Sam Kinison recorded a version of the song to close out his stand-up album Have You Seen Me Lately?
 The racy video, featuring actress and Playboy model Jessica Hahn got heavy airplay on MTV at the time.
 The song was nominated for a Grammy Award for best comedy recording.

 In 1993, the Australian band Divinyls recorded the song for the film Reckless Kelly.
-Released as a single, it peaked at No. 39 on the Australian Singles Chart.
+Released as a single on 14 March 1993, it peaked at No. 39 on the Australian Singles Chart.

+American groove metal band Chimaira recorded a version of the song in 2011 as a non-album single release.
+The cover was created as a tribute to actor Charlie Sheen and references his acting role in the 1989 film Major League.